M1nxy/ScamBeGone/README.md

 ## Initial Readme

-* *I know that the brute force way I'm checking links is bad*, I will come up with a solution for this in the next version.
+* ~~*I know that the brute force way I'm checking links is bad*, I will come up with a solution for this in the next version.~~
+* The speed has been improved, if it slows down again we going full hog and using mongo for the link queries.
 * Any suggestions you want to throw my way: M1nx#0001.

 ## Invite links